Frequently Asked Questions

 Where do I register my student for riding the bus?

-Bus transportation is provided to and from school from designated stops within the Wilson attendance area.
+Bus transportation is provided to and from school from designated stops within the sschool attendance area.
 You can register your student(s) to ride the bus on the Student Transportation page on the district website.

 Bus routes and schedules can also be found at the above link.